 Students must carry their bags to all lessons.

 Students are not allowed to write on the school tables or graffiti on anything hanging on the walls.
 This will be considered a serious offence and parents will be notified immediately.

 Students are expected to respect teachers at all times and follow class room rules.
 They are also expected to show their class fellows respect at all times and show the proper Islamic behaviour towards each other.

-All homework tasks have to be written down in the homework diaries and homework diaries and learning journals have to be signed by the form teacher once a week and parents every weekend.
-Learning journal on Wednesday’s and Homework diaries on Thursdays.
+All homework tasks have to be written down in the back of the books and in homework diaries and have to be signed by the form teacher once a week and parents every weekend.

 Each teacher may have their own rules for students to follow, these are a guide:

 Do ask permission if you need to leave the classroom and use the school pass

 Do use your inside voice in the classroom

 Do remain quiet whilst teacher or peers are talking

 Do put your hand up to ask the Teacher a question or contribute to lesson